-Brays School now has two sites, one in Sheldon and the other in Small Heath.
+Brays School now has two sites, one in Sheldon and the other in Tile Cross.

 Children attending Brays will usually require augmented and modified curriculum opportunities including an overarching mobility curriculum and a sensory experiential curriculum for our more profound learners.
 Brays School underpins all of its curriculum delivery through continually developing its communication work so that pupils may access their learning in a way personalised to their needs.